Napa Valley Harvest Season: A Traveler’s Guide

 Napa Valley cuisine is like a treasure trove of culinary excellence, and believe us when we say that most restaurants in Napa have mastered the art of seasonal cooking.

-As the name implies, FARM Carneros features an elevated menu emphasizing locally sourced produce, including from the restaurant’s own organic gardens.
+As the name implies, FARM Restaurant + Bar at the serene Carneros Resort and Spa features an elevated menu emphasizing locally sourced produce, including from the restaurant’s own organic gardens.
 Every dish here is like a love letter to Napa Valley’s seasonal ingredients.
 Another fabulous spot is The Charter Oak, showcasing food by acclaimed chef, Christopher Kostow.
 Their dishes are usually composed of just a few ingredients and celebrate the bounty of the region, but don’t mistake simplicity for boring, as everything here is a feast for the senses.
+Speaking of a feast for the senses, we’re seriously loving the Italian-French-inspired fare and elegant atmosphere at Violetto, Alila Napa’s fabulous on-site restaurant.

 Sponsored Content